16 Phrases Most People Say Wrong in English (and How to Get Them Right)

 You want to talk just like a native English speaker, right?
 Well, remember they make mistakes, too—especially with certain well known phrases.

 So while you can learn a lot by imitating (copying) native English speakers, there are some phrases you need to be careful with.

-Why English Idioms and Cliches Are Often Said Wrong
+- Why English Idioms and Clichés Are Often Said Wrong

 When you say “I couldn’t care less,” you’re saying you really, really don’t care.
 You care so little, that you could not care any less.

 The phrase “for all intents and purposes” means for every practical or important reason.
-If your sweater gets a big hole in it, you might say that “This coat is, for all intents and purposes, ruined.”
+If your coat gets a big hole in it, you might say that “This coat is, for all intents and purposes, ruined.”

 When you hear someone say this phrase out loud though, it does sound a bit like “for all intensive purposes.”
 It even kind of makes sense—you could be saying “all the major reasons.”
 Still, this is the wrong way to say the phrase.